avast/jfrog-verisign/README.md

 curl -X GET -v -u admin:password "http://localhost:8082/artifactory/api/plugins/execute/verisignConfig"
 ```

-> ⚠ Note: The used user should be an `admin` or the user should be part of the `verisign` group (must exist/be created in JFrog).
+> ⚠ Note: The used user for connection should be an `admin` or the user should be part of the `verisign` group (must exist/be created in JFrog).
 These pre-defined settings can be changed in the `verisign.groovy` file.